ianliu-johnston/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Prints all numbers from 0 to 99, separated by ", " and ending with a new line character.

 <h6>6-print_comb3.py</h6>
+Prints all possible combinations of two digit numbers without any repetition.

 <h6>7-islower.py</h6>
+Checks to see if a character is lower.
+Returns True if it is, False if it isn't.

 <h6>8-uppercase.py</h6>
+Changes all lowercase to uppercase.

 <h6>9-print_last_digit.py</h6>
+Prints the value of the last digit of the number

 <h6>10-add.py</h6>
+Adds 2 numbers together

 <h6>11-pow.py</h6>
+Raises a to the power of b

 <h6>12-fizzbuzz.py</h6>
+Classic FizzBuzz problem.
+Print 1 - 100.
+Multiples of 3, print Fizz, multiples of 5, print Buzz.
+If the number is both a multiple of 3 and 5, print FizzBuzz

 <h6>13-no_c.py</h6>
+Print the alphabet in reverse order, alternating between lower and upper case. zYxWvU...GfEdCbA

 <h6>14-only_10.py</h6>
+Removes a character from the string at position n.

 <h6>15-print_line.py</h6>